patrickmmartin/pith-writings/dao_of_scratch/article.md

 For the classroom environment, when dealing with the early years where it is a stretch to require detailed forward planning, this is a Good Thing.

 ## What can be done in Scratch?
-I won't promote individual projects, and indeed I will assert that I don’t need to.
-Instead let’s rely upon `Good Point 1: it has a single entry search box`
+I won't promote individual projects, and further I will assert that I don’t need to.
+Instead let’s rely upon `Good Point 1: it has a single entry search box` and I can list some jump off points

  * Yorkshire to English dictionary
   * https://scratch.mit.edu/search/google_results/?q=Yorkshire+Dictionary